cakephp/docs/en/core-libraries/internationalization-and-localization.rst

 ---------------------------------

-To create the pot files from `__()` and other internationalized types of messages that can be found in the application code, you can use the i18n shell.
+To create the pot files from `__()` and other internationalized types of messages that can be found in the application code, you can use the i18n command.
 Please read the :doc:`following chapter </console-commands/i18n>` to learn more.